 PROCEDURES

 Periodic Evaluation Generally.
 The Covered Entity Security Policies and Department Security Procedures initially should be evaluated to determine their compliance with the Security Regulations.
-Once compliance with the Security Regulations is established, the Covered Entity Security Policies and Department Security Procedures should be evaluated on a periodic basis to assure continued viability in light of technological, environmental or operational changes that could affect the security of EPHI.
+Once compliance with the Security Regulations is established, the Covered Entity Security Policies and Department Security Procedures should be evaluated on a periodic basis to assure continued viability in light of technological, environmental or operational changes that could affect the security of ePHI.

 Periodic Evaluation by the Covered Entity HIPAA Security Officer